Heat Pump Rebates for Your Home

 Rebate not to exceed project cost.

 A customer is eligible for the following maximum rebate per service address per calendar year for equipment installed in that calendar year.
 A service address is the physical address at which electricity is provided.
+The equipment installation date is the later of the Concord Building Department's electrical inspection approval date or sheet metal inspection approval date (applicable if the project requires sheet metal ducting work that goes beyond minor repairs).

 - $10,000 in air source heat pump or air-to-water heat pump rebates or